Alta Wind Energy Center (AWEC), California, United States of America

-Alta Wind Energy Center (AWEC), also known as Mojave Wind Farm, is the second largest onshore wind energy project in the world.
+Alta Wind Energy Center (AWEC), also known as Mojave Wind Farm, is the second-largest onshore wind energy project in the world.
 It is owned by Terra-Gen Power, an affiliate of Arclight Capital Partners and Global Infrastructure Partners.

 The project will supply 1,550MW of clean renewable energy to Southern California Edison (SCE) for more than 25 years under a 3,000MW wind power development initiative upon completion.
 The purchase agreement was signed in 2006.

 Spread across 3,200 acres in the foothills of the Tehachapi Mountains in Kern County, AWEC is located just two miles from the Tehachapi wind resource area (WRA), which consists of wind farms constructed in the 1970s and 1980s.
-The turbines have been installed at altitudes ranging from 3,000ft to 6,000ft above sea level in Tehachapi.
+The turbines were installed at altitudes ranging from 3,000ft to 6,000ft above sea level in Tehachapi.

 Terra-Gen's AWEC development